Office of Human Resources

 Q. What is a controlled group and who are the members?

 A. A controlled group means any entity in which the University of Rochester directly or indirectly, owns a controlling interest in or any tax-exempt organization(s) that is under “common control” with the University based on 80% of the directors or trustees being either representatives of or directly or indirectly controlled by the University of Rochester.
-As of August 2012, members of the controlled group of the University of Rochester include: FF Thompson Health System Inc, Highland Hospital, Highlands at Brighton, Highlands at Pittsford, Highlands Living Center, Visiting Nurse Service (VNS), Visiting Nurse Signature Care and High Tech Rochester.
+As of January 1, 2016, members of the controlled group of the University of Rochester include: Highland Hospital, Highlands at Brighton, Highlands at Pittsford, Highlands Living Center, Visiting Nurse Service (UR Medicine Home Care), Visiting Nurse Signature Care, High Tech Rochester, Nicholas H. Noyes Memorial Hospital, and Jones Memorial Hospital.

 Go to top